The air remains heavy and hot, despite the fact that the sun has long since disappeared.

 The garage door is open, waiting for me.
 I hesitate at the entrance and wait for the motion sensors to come on, there is no telling what the configuration of the garage will be each time I come and I can’t afford to fall out here.

-Under the yellow bug lights I pick my way through the odd assortment of dry goods, fishing poles and rusting gardening tools.
+Under the yellow bug lights, I pick my way through the odd assortment of dry goods, fishing poles, and rusting gardening tools.
 The old wooden screen door leading into the house creaks tiredly, pulling it open draws a drag of fetid air with it.
-I cringe inwardly as I can feel the layers of smell settling on my clothes, years of exhaled cigarettes, stale sweat, dried urine and even a trickling thread of … decomposition?
+I cringe inwardly as I can feel the layers of smell settling on my clothes, years of exhaled cigarettes, stale sweat, dried urine, and even a trickling thread of … decomposition?

-This part of the house is quiet, living room lights on courtesy of timers.
+This part of the house is quiet, living room lights are on courtesy of timers.
 Furniture unused for years sits on Persian rugs whose tasteful designs carefully camouflage a variety of yellow and brown stains.
 I put my bags down and make my way past the virginal dining room table.
 The smell of rot is a little stronger as I head into the small kitchen.

 A dying cantaloupe is folding in on itself on the counter, sticky juice pooling beneath it like a little melon crime scene.
-Every surface is covered with a composite of grease, odd spills and splashes.
+Every surface is covered with a composite of grease, odd spills, and splashes.
 Dishes with dried food, meals untouched or left off in the middle, sit by the sink.
 I crack the refrigerator (face it, you would too) and realize this is where some of the smell is from.
 Steaks, lamb, burgers, a mosaic of browns and grays that were never meant for meat.
 Curiosity duly punished, I follow the sound of a blaring TV to the living room.

-Piles of catalogs, loose papers and assorted garbage are dotted across the floor.
+Piles of catalogs, loose papers, and assorted garbage are dotted across the floor.
 The local newscaster smiles at me with his non-regional diction from the enormous TV in the corner.
 An old typewriter is on the couch next to barely literate letters on stained paper, laboriously typed to people no longer alive or who no longer care.

 There is ash everywhere, empty packs and cigarette butts visible in every receptacle that will hold them.
-An odd assortment of items from those discarded catalogs crowd the end tables and furniture – an Egyptian wall clock with moving Horus, an Airstream trailer birdhouse, an Uncle Sam nutcracker, bird art of all kinds.
+An odd assortment of items from those discarded catalogs crowd the end tables and furniture – an Egyptian wall clock with moving Horus, an Airstream trailer birdhouse, an Uncle Sam nutcracker, and bird art of all kinds.
 I go to perch gingerly on the edge of a couch and am immediately hit with the acrid smell of urine from the cushions.
-Failing to find safe purchase to stop and collect my thoughts, I know I have to continue looking.
+Failing to find a safe purchase to stop and collect my thoughts, I know I have to continue looking.

 The hallway leading to the bedrooms is dimly lit by a single nightlight, which is reflected by the glass in fallen picture frames that line the floor on one side of the hall.
 Old family photos slump against the floor, staring up in mute indignation.
 There is light coming from the last door on the right, where the garbled sound of a second TV competes with the news behind me.
 I crane my head and look into the room.